dodokek/Hash-Table/README.md

 The **more** collisions we have - the **slower** searching and adding new members will get.
 That's why this part is really important.

 Each time I will load ~14 000 unique words into the Hash Table.
 Size of the table is set to 1000.
+This is done on purpose, to get clearer vision of hash functions' capabilities.

 With *python library matplotlib* I will draw graphs to see how much collisions we get.